 I became a self-advocate due to lack of access to adaptive technology in my learning institutions and my places of employment.
 My day-to-day challenges inspire my drive to be a better person and leave a lasting impression.

 Living Life On My Terms

-- when people approach me to ask who dresses me,
+- people approaching me to ask who dresses me,

-- when employers doubt my skill sets before experiencing my talents,
+- employers doubting my skill sets before experiencing my talents,

 - or even when passersby critique my independence

 My experiences have taken me as far as Tokyo, Japan to advocate for residents with disabilities.
-As a starter and a finisher, I blaze trails of innovation to share resources and uplift people who I encounter daily.
-I am a founder Eyes Like Mine Inc., a non-profit organization on a mission to share awareness about the abilities and potential of individuals with vision loss through community service initiatives, comprehensive empowerment workshops, and innovative social change awareness events.
+For starters, I blaze trails of innovation to share resources and uplift people who I encounter daily.
+I’m a founder of a non-profit organization Eyes Like Mine Inc. Our mission is to share awareness about the capabilities of individuals with vision loss through:

-Along with my past and current ambitions, I am a plus-size model and I competed in the 2018 Face of Kurvacious competition in New York.
+Along with my past and current ambitions, I’m a plus-size model and competed in the 2018 Face of Kurvacious competition in New York.
 I am the creator of the Ms. Blind Diva Empowerment Pageant on a mission to empower women with vision loss by providing tools to encourage and cultivate their daily life experiences.

 “The sky is the limit for me and I do not allow my doubts to be bigger than my dreams.
 I don’t party in pity; I party in heels.
 And I am not the blind chick but the original blind diva and Ms. Blind Diva if you’re nasty!”~Krystle Allen